-The City of Laurel is committed to finding ways to help residents live by the three R’s of recycling – Reduce, Reuse and Recycle.
+The City of Laurel is committed to finding ways to help residents live by the three R's of recycling - Reduce, Reuse and Recycle.
 With that in mind, Mayor Craig A. Moe has asked the Department of Public Works to initiate a pilot program for organics recycling.
-Public Works has purchased small kitchen composting containers, with a charcoal filter to reduce odors, compostable bags for the kitchen container and an outside composting toter with a locking lid.
+Public Works has purchased small kitchen composting containers, with a charcoal filter to reduce odors, compostable bags for the kitchen container, and an outside composting toter with a locking lid.

-There are many benefits to organics recycling – beyond reducing landfill waste.
+There are many benefits to organics recycling - beyond reducing landfill waste.
 The organics collected from your homes during this pilot program will be converted into organic compost.
-Organic compost, reduces the need for chemical fertilizers, many of which can be harmful to the environment (and to the fish, animals and humans that live in it); enriches soil, helping retain moisture and suppress plant diseases and pests and reduces methane emissions from landfills and lowers your carbon footprint.
+Organic compost reduces the need for chemical fertilizers, many of which can be harmful to the environment (and to the fish, animals and humans that live in it); enriches the soil, helping retain moisture and suppress plant diseases and pests and reduces methane emissions from landfills and lowers your carbon footprint.

-We appreciate you being part of the City of Laurel’s efforts to reduce waste brought to landfills by participating in our NEW organics recycling program.
+We appreciate you being part of the City of Laurel's efforts to reduce waste brought to landfills by participating in our new organics recycling program.

 Mayor Craig A. Moe

 How to do Organics Recycling & Composting with the City

 If you want to volunteer for the Organics Recycling and Composting pilot program please email the Department of Public Works or call at 301-725-0088 and let us know: